-Becoming more mindful in our relationships with family, friends, and beloveds sounds like a great idea.
+Mindfulness in your relationship sounds like a great idea, whether with family, friends, and/or beloveds.
 But what steps can we take to make this mindfulness possible?
 Join Peter Craig, MA, LPC to learn how to find more connection and less conflict in your intimate relationships.

 Being able to monitor what you’re feeling moment by moment, especially when things get hairy, is a valuable skill, not just for being aware of yourself, but also for communicating what you need from others and to keep things from escalating.

-For example, let’s say you and your partner are in a fight, and you’re talking about an issue that has been causing you conflict for a while.
-Your partner says something in a tone that you don’t like, and you notice that your body tenses up and your mind starts to race.
+For example, let’s say you and your partner are in a fight.
+You’re talking about an issue that has been causing you conflict for a while.
+Your partner says something in a tone that you don’t like.
+Next, you notice that your body tenses up and your mind starts to race.
 Instead of this event leading to a comment you may later regret, try to notice your physical and emotional reaction and practice the following:

 1. Pause.
 Pause… Pause